Innovations Design Academy

 Innovations Design Academy will not tolerate sexual offense in the work or academic setting.
 Offenders will be subject to appropriate school adjudication processes and disciplinary action.
 IDA will provide appropriate support to community members who feel they have been a victim of a sexual offense.

 Sexual Offense is behavior which calls attention to gender, sexuality or sexual identity of persons in a manner that prevents or impairs their full employment of educational or occupational benefits of opportunities.
-What is often at issue not sexual attention per se, but intimidation, coercion or abuse of power.
+What is often at issue is not sexual attention per se, but intimidation, coercion or abuse of power.
 Such behavior may be especially harmful in situations where the imposition of unwanted sexual attention is accompanied by the promise of academic or employment rewards or the threat of reprisal.
 Since IDA values and protects academic freedom, since vigorous and open discussion of controversial issues can cause discomfort, and since vital teaching and learning can itself be the occasion for students and professors to face difficult or awkward or painful matters, it is important for all to realize that this policy on sexual offense is not intended to restrict serious discussion of controversial issues in academic situations.
 No matter how carefully worded a definition of sexual offense might be, unforeseen situations may arise which cannot easily be included in any definition.
 Thus, a sexual offense is defined to include, but not be limited, the following:

 - Sexual Harassment